-Foxton Neighbour- hood Plan Policy Relevant Policy in Harborough District Local Plan (LP)/NPPF Relationship between Foxton Neighbourhood Plan and Local Plan Potential for likely significant effects on national and local historic and/or environmental designations Conclusions relating to Strategic Environmental Assessment Potential for likely significant effects on Natura 2000 sites within 50km (nearest Ensor's Pool SAC approx. 30km) Conclusion relating to Habitat Regulations (HRA) Policy F18: Water Management NPPF: Meeting the challenge of climate change, flooding and coastal change.
-Local Plan policy CC3 deals with flood risk and mitigation Policy F18 is considered to be in general conformity with the LP and NPPF in setting the policy context to ensure that development takes into account implications in relation to local flood risk, takes measures to incorporate appropriate mitigation and SuDS.
+Policy F17: Water Management NPPF: Meeting the challenge of climate change, flooding and coastal change.
+Local Plan policy CC3 deals with flood risk and mitigation Policy F17 is considered to be in general conformity with the LP and NPPF in setting the policy context to ensure that development takes into account implications in relation to local flood risk, takes measures to incorporate appropriate mitigation and SuDS.
 The policy is unlikely to result in significant effects given the scale of development set out in the plan and the policy approach set out to ensure that areas at most risk of flooding are not developed.
 No significant effects identified.
 None.
 No negative effect arising from this policy.
-Policy F19: Car Parking NPPF: Chapter 9 Promoting sustainable transport.
-LP Policy GD8 deals with good design in new housing developments Policy F19 seeks to minimise on street parking and can be considered to be in general conformity with the Local Plan as it considers good design of new development and parking standards The policy is unlikely to result in significant effects.
+Policy F18: Car Parking NPPF: Chapter 9 Promoting sustainable transport.
+LP Policy GD8 deals with good design in new housing developments including parking and access to footways and cycle routes Policy F18 seeks to minimise on street parking and can be considered to be in general conformity with the Local Plan as it considers good design of new development and parking standards The policy is unlikely to result in significant effects.
 No significant effects identified.
 None.
 No negative effect arising from this policy